 What’s it like to soar five hundred feet through the air at one hundred miles per hour?
-Just ask 13 year-old Finlay George, who took an unforgettable trip on the longest zip wire in Europe at Zip World in Snowdonia.
+Just ask teenager Finlay George, who took an unforgettable trip on the longest zip wire in Europe - Velocity - at Zip World in Snowdonia.

 I didn’t really expect this.
 Two weeks ago I was finishing school for the summer.
 I don’t think I got out of my pyjamas for the first few days of the holidays.
 But here I am standing on the edge of nothing in this weird suit about to fly 500ft in the air for a mile above a quarry in North Wales.
 I can see the island of Anglesey from here.